-Dan Kelley grows corn and soybeans on 3,400 acres near Normal, Illinois, with his two brothers, son and nephew.
-As a Farm Credit customer-owner, he also serves on the CoBank Board of Directors.
+Dan Kelley raises corn and soybeans on 3,400 acres near Normal, Illinois, alongside his two brothers, his son and his nephew.

-Staying competitive on Kelley Farms
+Staying competitive at Kelley Farms

 Need for rural infrastructure

-From roads and bridges, to broadband internet, to affordable electricity and available rural health care -- all play a role in keeping our producers, and the rural communities they call home, strong.
+From roads and bridges, to broadband internet, electricity and rural health care -- all play a role in sustaining American producers and the rural communities they call home.

 While vital, the improvement of rural infrastructure is no small task.
 Dan recognizes the need for a trusted financial partner to help achieve such goals.
 “As we go through the development of this global market, capital is going to become very important,” he said.
 “CoBank is there to provide that capital to the infrastructure needs of American agriculture.”